Questions and Answers About Orientation Week

 Please don't.
 The lecture halls have limited capacity and have just enough room for the number of new students.

 I've heard the week is basically all alcohol and parties.

-This is a common misconception, but it is untrue.
+This is a common misconception, which is actually not true.
 The majority of the week is made up of orientations, welcome events, and learning about your studies.
 A bar, or café, or party is often visited in the evening to round out the day.
 However, this is not mandatory and no one is forced to go to a party or drink alcohol.
-Alcohol and glass bottles are not permitted on RWTH grounds.
+Glass bottles are not permitted on RWTH grounds.

 I don't drink alcohol due to my religion or personal convictions.
 Is that a problem?